berayboztepe/AVESA/README.md

 # Enjoy the AVESA

-**To learn more about the model, you can check the writing about the AVESA here:**
+**To learn more about the model, you can check the journal article about the AVESA here:**